So You Want To Sell An Encumbered Car?

 The real issue is in making sure that A) You have a plan to pay off the loan and remove the encumbrance and B) Convincing buyers to trust you.

-See, when a buyer purchases an encumbered car, they’re at risk.
+See, when a buyer purchases an encumbered vehicle, they’re at risk.
 If you default on your repayments, they can lose their new car.
 It’s understandable that most buyers are wary of vehicles that have an encumbrance on them.

 What Are The Options?